glori1396/Path-finding/README.md

 ## Usage:

-When you have the directory with the repository, you have to search the repository on a console and execute the instruction:
+When you have the directory with the repository, you have to search that repository on a console and execute the instruction:

 ```python -m tec.ic.ia.pc2.g07.main -h```